fanoframework/fanoframework.github.io/documentation/index.md

 ## Request and Response

 - **[Working with Request](/working-with-request)**.
 It explains how to [get query string parameters](/working-with-request#getting-query-parameters), [read request body data](/working-with-request#get-post-put-patch-data), [read cookie](/working-with-request#retrieve-cookies) and [handle request with JSON body](/working-with-request#handling-request-with-json-body).
 - **[Working with Response](/working-with-response)**.
 It explains how to return response in various format such as HTML, JSON or binary response, for example, image and also setting response cookie.
-Also, it explains how to set response header or redirect to other location.
+Also, it explains how to set response header or redirect to other location or how to [serve static files](/working-with-response/serve-static-files).
 - **[Handling File Upload](/handling-file-upload)**.
 It explains how to work with file upload.
 - **[Working with Session](/working-with-session)**.
 It explains how to manage state between requests.